bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 - Where:
-  - The **request_id** parameter is optional, but if provided, must be a non-zero positive integer,  and must be embedded into both the request from the client and the response from the server.
+  - The **request_id** parameter is optional, but if provided, must be a non-zero positive integer,  and must be embedded into both the request from the client and the response from the daemon.
 The default value is 0.
   - The **command** parameter is required, and must be a non-empty array of strings.
-  See  [Commands](#34-commands) for more details.
+  See  [Commands](#4-commands) for more details.

 - Example JSON data
 ```javascript